 Example Economy Analysis #7: US Economy

-Starting with the basics, labor simply represents work—whatever job or tasks you’re engaged in.
+Starting with the basics, Labor simply represents work—whatever job or tasks you’re engaged in.
 Skill leverage, then, is derived from education, training, and the technology you utilize; these elements act as boosters, enhancing your capability to perform work effectively.
-The luck factor can’t be ignored either.
+The Luck Factor can’t be ignored either.
 Some individuals might win the lottery, start a successful business, or land a significant job opportunity purely by chance, contributing to value creation within the economy.

-Real utility addresses fundamental needs independent of active participation in the economy.
+World Utility could be intepretted fundamental needs independent of active participation in the economy.
 Essential requirements like food, shelter, health, fun, and safety are necessary even for those living off the grid or outside the conventional economic system.
 The existence of an economy simplifies access to these necessities, reducing the need for self-sufficiency in procuring basic needs.

 Conclusion: Economy/Tokenomic Design Framework